Union covenant alliancelifepartners for Chandra-6

 Usury, treachery, betrayal

-Emotional condition = "Serve or suffer."
-A committed service lifestyle will be satisfying; but no other pursuits will provide emotional health.
+Emotional condition // Serve or suffer // requires a committed service lifestyle that will be satisfying.
+Few selfish can provide reliable emotional health.

 Lives a somewhat disagreeable life.

-In a rashi of Chandra = unfavorable for the parents.
+In a rashi of Chandra = uncomfortable for the parents.
 Breast illness of mother.
 Overweight, malfunction of the liquid-balancing systems of the body.
 Deep emotional imbalance, usually expressed via misguided parenting and caretaking that maintains a dysfunctional family.
 Life is a soap opera.
-"Leaky aura" and poor emotional boundaries maintain a lifelong state of exhaustion from chronic illness, debt, and disagreement; but also attracted to and comfortable with codependency and other malfunctions of the protective instinct.
+Leaky aura and poor emotional boundaries maintain a lifelong state of exhaustion from chronic illness, debt, and disagreement; but also attracted to and comfortable with codependency and other malfunctions of the protective instinct.

-In a rashi of Guru Charles de Gaulle, Al Gore = a priestly teacher albeit an unappreciated one.
-Emotionally comfortable in hi-conflict situations wherein Chandra-6 may practice a religious tolerance even while animosity and toxic arguments take their toll.
+In a rashi of Guru one may be a priestly teacher albeit an unappreciated one. electro-magnetic emotionally comfortable in hi-conflict situations wherein Chandra-6 may practice a religious tolerance even while animosity and toxic arguments take their toll.

 = Makara= Vimala Yoga, considered as a favorable dissolver of disagreements.
-Generally a good position for a male, somewhat more problematic for a female due to complications of parenting, but overall one does not sustain a conflict for long; it is as if one simply forgets and moves on to greater responsibilities.
+Generally a supportive position for a male, somewhat more problematic for a female due to complications of parenting, but overall one does not sustain a conflict for long; it is as if one simply forgets and moves on to greater responsibilities.
 In Kumbha: lagnesha in 6 is never easy, but the lagnesha is a good planet wherever He goes.
 When He goes into Ari Bhava, there is a destiny for service in environments of high-intensity networking and systems work, ideally on behalf of those who are social marginalized or otherwise blocked from participative opportunity.

 |Medicine, Mother's Relatives, Marital Conflict, Inequity and Exploitation, Unfairness, Toxicity Pollution and Ill-feelings||

-Strong emotional attachment to service, medicines, the underclass, and the mother's relatives (6).
+Strong emotional attachment to service, medicines, the underclass, and The mother's relatives (6).